iamziqian/word-munch-extension-serverless/README.md

 **The irony:** Using AI to think for you, then using your brain to do what computers excel at.

-**Word Munch fixes this:** AI handles information retrieval while your mind focuses on actual thinking.
+**Word Munch fixes this:** AI handles information retrieval and digestion while your mind focuses on actual thinking.

 ## ✨ Features

+### 🤖 **Word Munch: The Information Retrieval and Digestion Tool**

+Word Munch finds the right information and transforms it into digestible form—so you can focus on understanding and high-level thinking.

 ### 🧠 Five Smart Reading Tools